wieerwill/Informatik/Grundlagen und Diskrete Strukturen.md

 Schnittmenge von A und B: $A\cap B = {x: x\in A \wedge x\in B}$\
 Vereinigungsmenge von A und B: $A\cup B = {x: x\in A \vee x\in B}$

-Sei eine Menge (von Mengen) dann gibt es eine Menge die aus genau den Mengen besteht, die in jeder Menge von A enthalten sind (außer $A=\varemtpy$).
+Sei eine Menge (von Mengen) dann gibt es eine Menge die aus genau den Mengen besteht, die in jeder Menge von A enthalten sind (außer $A=\emptyset$).
 Ebenso gibt es Mengen die aus genau den Mengen besteht, die in wenigstens einer Menge aus A liegen.
 Die Existenz dieser Menge wird axiomatisch gefordert in ZFC:$ UA = {x: \exists z \in A: x \in z}$\

 Seien A,B Mengen, dann sei $A/B:={x\in A: x\not \in B } = A\bigtriangleup B$\